SOC Analyst Training

 Continually improve your Security Operations Center Analyst job and career with this focused, real-world application-based online, self-paced training.
 Our Subject Matter Expert taught SOC training, is designed specifically to teach you the actual application of the SOC Analyst job’s tools, techniques, and tactics.

-By subscribing to this SOC Analyst channel, you will learn from continually new, fresh and timely content, every month.
+By subscribing to this SOC Analyst channel, you will learn from continually new, fresh, and timely content, every month.
 Learn concepts that are core to doing the job well, and things that arise in real-time, as new challenges and security threats arise.
-This training is created by industry experts who are on the job every day, facing the real threats and securing their organizations.
+This training is created by industry experts who are on the job every day, facing real threats and securing their organizations.

 ABOUT THE CHANNEL

 Why Should I Subscribe to the SOC Analyst Channel?

 If you work in a SOC, or you aspire to work in a SOC, then you know the value of someone who is really good at their job, versus just average at the job.
 Ultimately, the really good ones create business and revenue impact for their organizations by preventing unnecessary tickets that may reach the next tier, from getting there in the first place.

 At the top level of SOC Analysts, these people make for greater efficiency in high-impact work, which also drives a healthier organization.
 The people that do this, always get recognized, get paid higher, and are the most sought-after people on the market.